Heroin Addiction: Signs, Effects, & Treatment

 A heroin high may last up to five hours, setting in after about 20 seconds and peaking around the second hour.

 Heroin may be detectable in your system for anywhere between 2 and 90 days.

 Effects Of Heroin

 Heroin is an addictive, mind-altering drug that can have both physical and psychological effects.
-The drug works in the body by binding to the body’s opioid receptors and stimulating the brain’s pleasure and reward centers.

 - feelings of intense pleasure and relaxation (euphoria)